PiyushN17/User-and-Admin-Authentication-with-Role-Based-Access/README.md

 To create responsiveness in it for different devices To host it over to vercel
-To add validation authentication using bcrypt and jwt
+To add validation authentication using bcrypt and jwt To host it on a server express and use routing